Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Conclusion

 \section{Conclusion}

-In this paper, we provided a framework for how DSOs can create a network-aware \emph{FlexRequest} as a tool that ensures compatibility with current legislation, and compared its efficacy against a stochastic benchmark, showing results for a real-world distribution network.
+Although there is a lot of discussion and research literature on the design of efficient distribution-level flexibility markets, little attention has been so far paid to the design of the \emph{FlexRequest} itself.
+In this paper, we provided a framework for DSOs to create a network-aware \emph{FlexRequest} as a tool that ensures compatibility with current legislation.
+We compared its efficacy against a stochastic benchmark, showing results for a real-world distribution network.
 We showed how the \emph{FlexRequests} can be generated with a chance-constrained approach and cleared in a very simple deterministic market, which includes the possibility to define zones.
 The results of flexibility procurement and real-time dispatch were compared for different levels of liquidity on the offer side.
-We saw that the definition of bidding zones by the DSO can become critical, and that with a clearing per bus, the costs for the DSO could increase significantly.
-With properly defined zones, the results obtained in terms of social welfare and costs for the DSO appeared to comparable to those obtained with stochastic market clearing.
+We saw that the definition of bidding zones by the DSO can become critical and that by enforcing the procurement of flexibility at the same node it is requested, the costs for the DSO could increase significantly.
+With properly defined zones, the results obtained in terms of social welfare and costs for the DSO appeared to be comparable to those obtained with stochastic market clearing.

 In future work, we will focus on the determination of the price of the requests and the definition of the bidding zones for the DSO.
 The model could be extended to have \emph{FlexRequests} which also consider contingencies.
 Moreover, the role of reactive power could be detailed and expanded, in particular to consider reactive power bids.
 Finally, we made the assumption of a radial network, and it could be worth generalizing to any network architecture.